 In order to keep pace with academic standards and keep local students safe, on February 16, 2022 the HCSD School Board unanimously voted to place a local school improvement bond measure on the June 2022 ballot that could generate up to $140 million to repair and improve local schools.
 This measure would cost about 3¢ per $100 of a property’s assessed value (not market value) per year.
-If approved by local voters, this measure would:
+The bond election for the measure was duly held on June 7, 2022 and approximately 61% of the votes casted were in favor of the issuance of Measure H Bonds.
+As approved by local voters, this measure will:

 - Upgrade classrooms for science, technology, engineering, arts and math instruction

 - Repair and upgrade deteriorating roofs, plumbing, electrical, heating and cooling systems